lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

 them.
 (Drawing bands [with color weights](xx) is a particularly useful feature.

-You must choose the symmetry lines yourself but [prepackaged symmetry line files](https://lordcephei.github.io/docs/input/symfile/) are available in the package.
+You must choose the symmetry lines yourself but [prepackaged symmetry line files](https://lordcephei.github.io/docs/input/symfile/) are available that greatly facilitate the selection and labelling.

 Three Questaal tools can make energy bands along symmetry lines you specify: **lmf**{: style="color: blue"}, **lm**{: style="color: blue"}, and **tbe**{: style="color: blue"}.
 They share a common input and output format.
 Bands are